 Hong Kong's South China Morning Post reported last week that Communist Party leaders had agreed to start a corruption investigation into Mr Zhou.
 However, there has been no confirmation of this from official media.

 Meanwhile, Beijing insiders have tipped off Hong Kong's Ming Pao about an anti-corruption probe facing military officials.
-Again, there has been no official confirmation of this in state media.'Sorrow of the world'
+Again, there has been no official confirmation of this in state media.

 Turning to Syria, Chinese state media and commentators continue to warn against a US military strike against Syria before the result of a UN weapons inspectors' investigation into an apparent chemical weapon attack is released.